pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Whereas a HeapTupleTableSlot is stored in palloc'd memory, a BufferHeapTupleTableSlot is stored in our disk buffer.
 - In fact the HeapTuples you get from syscache are examples of this.
 - For these tuples we need to take & release buffer pins, not alloc & free memory.
+  - A pin says "Don't throw this buffer page away; I'm using it!"
+  - Like you're pinning it in place.
 - Looking at tuples in the buffer cache is sort of the normal case, but this is maybe the most complicated.
   You can see it's a "subclass" of `HeapTableTableSlot`, just with a pointer to its buffer.